WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/group-settings.md

 # Group Settings

 FluentAffiliate lets you create affiliate groups with different commission rates.
 You can easily assign a group to any affiliate to apply the group's rate settings.
-This feature helps you manage different tiers of affiliates with varying co
+This feature helps you manage different tiers of affiliates with varying commission.

 When creating a new affiliate or editing an existing one:
 1. Look for the **Affiliate Type** field in their profile